Fman919/Fman919.github.io/README.md

 reading walking listening to music
 ## Websites I Recommend
-[Artist I listen to](https://www.youtube.com/@TylerTheCreator) - for whatever mood im in he has a song for it [virtual Machines](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-a-virtual-machine) - i love the idead of haveing a test computer inside my computer i find that facinating
+[Artist I listen to](https://www.youtube.com/@TylerTheCreator) - for whatever mood im in he has a song for it [virtual Machines](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-a-virtual-machine) - i love the idea of having a test computer inside my computer i find that facinating